wolfware-labs/moonlit/docs/index.md

 ## What is Moonlit?

-Moonlit is a build and release automation tool built on .NET designed to simplify and streamline your release pipeline.
+Moonlit is a build and release automation tool designed to simplify and streamline your release pipeline.
 It provides a flexible, plugin-based architecture that allows you to automate complex release processes for various project types with a simple YAML configuration file.
-While built on .NET, Moonlit can work with many different technologies including Docker, NPM, and more.
+Moonlit can work with many different technologies including Docker, NPM, and more.

 ## Quick Example